janapriya21/Task1_Titanic/README.md

 jupyter notebook Task-01.ipynb
 Run all cells to reproduce preprocessing steps

+📌 Dataset

+The dataset can be downloaded from Kaggle:
+👉 Titanic Dataset – Kaggle

 📚 Key Learnings / Outcomes

 -Techniques for handling missing data using imputation